irdaislakhuafa/amartha-billing-engine/README.md

 # Overview
 This is Amartha Billing Engine that provide billing services for loaning.
 This project is an assignment for me as test from Amartha for Senior/Principal Engineer position.

+This project is built with my SDK for Go Development [go-sdk](https://github.com/irdaislakhuafa/go-sdk).

 ## Usages
 This app use docker as container so it's easy to deploy, you don't need to configure anything if you already have docker installed in your machine.